MolecularBioinformatics/sbml-mod-web/README.md

 Initialize the database: `python manage.py migrate`

-Create a superuser: `python manage.py createsuperuser`
+Optionally, create a superuser: `python manage.py createsuperuser`.
+For this step, the WSDL file must be available (that usually means that an internet connection must be established).

 Run server
 ----------